 The Savoy Theatre is owned by the Ambassador Theatre Group (ATG).
 Therefore, the best place to buy tickets for 9 to 5 is through ATG Tickets where you will buy the tickets at face value (with a booking fee).

-ATG offer an ATG theatre card which means you don’t get charged a booking fee on any transactions on the ATG website (for shows playing in ATG owned theatres) and you get a discount at the bars of any ATG owned theatres.
+ATG offer a theatre card which offers no booking fees on some transactions on their website and you get a discount at the bars of any ATG owned theatres.

 Reviews from the Savoy

 Guys and Dolls – ★★★ “…an excellent show, with high quality singing and dancing with a swing style.”
 Read more >>>